New Town High School (Tasmania): Cosgrove Shield

-The Cosgrove is named after Sir Robert Cosgrove, who laid the foundation for the current facilities at Midwood Street.
-The shield is the most prestigious prize awarded to the houses.
-Each house is allotted points (four for first; one for last) for each of the four sporting carnivals (Swimming, Winter House Sports, Cross Country and Athletics), with the house with the highest number of points winning the shield for that year.
+The Cosgrove was named after Sir Robert Cosgrove, who laid the foundation for the current facilities at Midwood Street.
+The shield was the most prestigious prize awarded to the houses.
+Each house was allotted points (four for first; one for last) for each of the four sporting carnivals (Swimming, Winter House Sports, Cross Country and Athletics), with the house with the highest number of points winning the shield for that year.